AmitMandliya/AmitMandliya/README.md

 ## 💻 Work experience

 I have worked as software engineer at Accenture and Infosys for over 3 years.
 I was a part of enterprise content management team.
 My role involved creating custom **Java** applications that can interact with [OpenText products](https://www.opentext.com/products-and-solutions/products/customer-experience-management), and develop StreamServe applications for business communication solutions.
 I have worked with utilities industry clients based in North America and Netherlands.
-My role involved gathering requirements from client, develop the system and into production with CI/CD tools.
-I was also responsible for handling the high priority production issues.
+My role involved gathering requirements from client, develop the system and deploy into production with CI/CD tools.
+I was also responsible for handling the high priority production issues with a resolution time of 90 minutes.

 ## 🔭 Current work